DHS-SVIP/requirements-for-decentralized-identity/README.md

 ## Scope of Requirements

-The requirements span the use of personal credentials for both in-person and online usage scenarios, and the use of supply chain organizational credentials for online usage.
+The requirements span the use of personal credentials for both in-person and online usage scenarios, and the use of supply chain organization credentials for online usage scenarios.

 ![Requirements for Personal and Supply Chain Credentials](/img/Requirements-Personal-SupplyChain.png)

-## Table of Contents

 - [Personal Credential](PersonalCredential.md)
     - Implementation Principles